An example of a Saudi Embassy Attestation and Authentication.

 • Any copy certified by any commissioner of oaths including abridged certificates of marriage, birth, death, or police clearance certificates, certified copies of letters of no impediment (marital status) or proof of citizenship, certified copies of travel documents or identity documents, and documents legalised by a Commissioner of Oaths to be true copies of the original, as these documents must follow the route of the Notary Public / Registrar of the High Court.

-As you can see, embassy authentication is yet another step of the process that you will need to follow in order to get your documents legalised for use outside of South Africa if the country you intend on using the documents in does not form part of the Hague Convention.
+As you can see, embassy authentication or attestation is yet another step of the process that you will need to follow in order to get your documents legalised for use outside of South Africa if the country you intend on using the documents in does not form part of the Hague Convention.

 apostil.co.za can assist you to acquire any of the above documents and authentications, attestations, etc., quickly.
 See our pricing.